devzendo/transputer-macro-assembler/README.md

 Status
 ------
 Project started 19 April 2018.
-In development; unfinished; not yet at its first release (as of end-of-May 2018).
+In development; unfinished; not yet at its first release (as of mid-June 2018).

-Currently working on listing writer.
-Parser, macro expansion, code generation and output of binary file are done.
+Parser, macro expansion, code generation and output of binary file and listing are done.

 Remaining work:
-* write listing file & symbol map
 * documentation of syntax

 * nice-to-haves...